EDUCATE A PEOPLE . . .

 Little Lambs Preschool:

-We officially opened the preschool in January of 2019 with 32 children enrolled.
-The feeding kitchen started with these kids and will expand to others in the village.
 The preschool provides an excellent foundation for learning as the children pick up English on top of their other lessons.

 The Mission